GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-foundations/demo/dataflow-csv2bq/README.md

 ### Using the DataflowRunner with a local CLI launch

-The below example uses the DataflowRunner locally.
+The below example triggers the pipeline on Dataflow from your local development environment.
 The use case for this is for running local tests on larger volumes of test data and verifying that the pipeline runs well on Dataflow, before compiling it into a template.

 ```
 PROJECT_ID=[TEST-PROJECT]